Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- In 56 of 82 games this season, Denver and its opponents have gone over 222.5 points.
+- Denver and its opponents have gone over 223.5 combined points in 55 of 82 games this season.

-- Denver has an average point total of 228.3 in its matchups this year, 5.8 more points than this game's over/under.
+- Denver has an average total of 228.3 in its matchups this year, 4.8 more points than this game's over/under.

 Nuggets vs. Timberwolves Over/Under Stats (Regular Season)